aaronbarkas/TWPortfolio/docs/README.md

 > Hello everyone that views this portfolio.

 My name is Aaron Barkas and I am an I.T graduate with over 2 years experience in the I.T industry.
 Working as a Service Desk Analyst and a Database Analyst.
-Im looking to begin a career in technical writing as I enjoy learning and creating content that people will use for there employment and potentially daily life.
+I'm looking to begin a career in technical writing as I enjoy learning and creating content that people will use for there employment and potentially daily life.

 This portfolio is written using the markdown markup (quite a mouthful) language and using the Docsify document site generator that scaffolds a static documentation site.